UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 #### Melting and Casting Data using Tidyverse Syntax
-To melt and cast data in tidyverse, you can use the 'pivot' functions (i.e., 'pivot_longer' or 'pivot_wider).
+To melt and cast data in tidyverse, you can use the 'pivot' functions (i.e., 'pivot_longer' or 'pivot_wider').
 These are exemplified below.

 Melting to long format using tidyverse: